U. L. Gooch: Aviation career

 Gooch subsequently began taking flight lessons on the GI Bill, earning his private pilot's license in 1947, and continued with advanced flight training at a private flying service.
 About this time, he met and married Augusta Fields (their marriage would last until her death 48 years later).
 While studying veterinary medicine at Tennessee State University (then Tennessee A & I University), Gooch continued his flight training, eventually becoming a commercial pilot and flight instructor.
 He became a part-time stunt flyer with the legendary airshow impresario Bill Sweet.

 However, despite earning his wings, Gooch couldn't find full-time aviation work because he was black.
 In 1951, Gooch moved to Wichita, Kansas—a major aviation industrial center known as the "Air Capital City"—where he began to work for Boeing Airplane Company.
 After battling racism at Boeing while working as a Boeing inspector in the 1950s, he decided to start his own flight business, one of the first black-owned modern FBOs (general aviation fixed-base operations) in the U.S., which provided a stepping stone for a number of other black pilots.

-In the late 1950s, at Wichita's Rawdon Airport, Gooch became owner/operator of its FBO, Aero Services, Inc. It provided flight training, charter flying, aircraft rental and storage.
-Aero Services also became the Mooney Aircraft regional distributorship for Kansas and parts of Missouri (ironically right across the street from the factory of Mooney's chief rival Beech Aircraft).
+In the late 1950s, at Wichita's Rawdon Airport, Gooch became owner/operator of its FBO, Aero Services, Inc. It provided flight training, charter flying, aircraft rental and storage, and sold used aircraft.
+Eventually, Aero Services became the Mooney Aircraft regional distributorship for Kansas and parts of Missouri (ironically right across the street from the factory of Mooney's chief rival Beech Aircraft).
 Gooch, with partner Dan La Master, extensively modernized Rawdon Field during 1962–1966.
 Gooch's enterprise, by 1972, had grown to operate an extensive government-contract air taxi operation, using a fleet of twin-engined Beech 18 transports and other aircraft, moving classified information between U.S. military bases in 17 states.
 Another section of the business overhauled military helicopter parts.